Why Choose Exness?

 1. Visit the Exness Website: Go to the website to start the registration process.

 3. Verify Your Identity: Upload a photo of your ID and proof of address.
-Wait for an email confirming your account verification.
+Wait for an email confirming your account verification in Exness.

 4. Choose the Islamic (Swap-Free) Option: Log in to your account.
 Go to settings and select the option to make your account Islamic (swap-free).